VMTdeJong/misclass/README.md

 entirely comprehensive, but it is designed to be flexible.
 The functions make.inits(), make.model() and make.monitors() can be used separately to tweak the model, but are otherwise called by misclass().

+A pdf version of the manual is available on https://github.com/VMTdeJong/misclass-manual/blob/main/misclass-manual.pdf